longhoangly/longhoangly/about.md

 <br>
 - What's next?

-  - An AnkiFlash desktop version (Python), install as an add-on of Anki?

-  - More videos on Youtube channel to share more with you all!
+  - More videos on Youtube channel to share more with you all...

-  - Small / useful tools for processing text, strings and numbers. (longly.app)
+  - Tools for processing text, strings and numbers... (_QaTips.Dev_)

   - *To be continue...*